Mvgnu/BioLabs/progress.md

 - Updated project plan with new async analysis feature

 ## 2025-07-02
+- Delivered experiment execution console API aggregating protocols, notebook entries, inventory, and bookings
+- Added FastAPI endpoints for session creation, retrieval, and step status tracking with metadata tags
+- Implemented React workspace with live step controls, resource panels, and launch form for new sessions
+- Updated navigation, command palette, README, and hooks to expose the console across the UI

+## 2025-07-02
 - Added sequence alignment endpoint using Biopython pairwise2
 - Created schemas for alignment input and output
 - Added tests covering alignment API